maciek1839/kafka-producer-consumer/README.md

   - using Spring RetryTemplate to invoke external microservice (but keep in mind that you will have delays of consuming messages from a specific partition),
   - push failed message into another topic for later reprocessing (as you suggested)
 - You can implement some kind of kafkaProducer that will be a messageFailureHandler and with it you can send all the failed messages to a dedicated kafka topic.
 If you are familiar with the concept of dead-letter-queue in kafka-connect, it kind of the same (besides in kafka-connect it's only a matter of configuration).
 [Reference](https://stackoverflow.com/questions/62586094/handling-failed-messages-using-kafka-streams-processor-api)

+---

+In short:
+- Set the maximum retries: Implement a retry mechanism where failed messages are retried X number of times.
+- Backoff strategy: Introduce a backoff period between retries to avoid overwhelming the consumer with retries.
+- Move to DLQ after max retries: After X number of retries, move the message to the DLQ if it still can't be processed.

 ## Event-driven architecture